This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 North Florida is known for its rivers and incredible natural springs.
 Springs form when clean pure water from the Floridan Aquifer bubbles up through layers of limestone.
 Florida springs are a constant 72 degrees year round.
 This makes them popular destinations to cool off during the hot summer months, and a sanctuary for manatees during winter.

-The park actually has several springs on the property, but Gilchrist Blue is the largest, and only one open for swimming.
+The park actually has several springs on the property, but Gilchrist Blue is the largest, and the only one open for swimming.
 It is a second-magnitude spring with a flow of 44 million gallons per day.
 It’s part of the group of springs that feed into the Santa Fe River.

 The beautiful spring is great for swimming, snorkeling and paddling.

 A large part of the swimming area is shallow enough to stand in.
 Around the spring vent is much deeper — around 20 feet deep.
 This is the dark blue area you see in the pictures.

 You can snorkel above the spring vent and see fish, cave openings, and water bubbling up.

 If you ever visited the the park when it was privately owned (prior to 2017), you may remember a huge diving platform where you could jump off into the deep part of the spring.
 Sadly, the platform was removed once it became a state park, for safety and protection of the spring.

 We recommend bringing your own tubes and floaties to relax and float around in the spring.
 While there are rentals available at the park, they can get very pricey and sell out quickly during the busy season.